vparrello/FIG-Bioinformatics-Course/1_Representative-Genomes/1.1_Tab-Separated-Value_(TSV)_Files/TSV-Exercise-3_Working-with-TSVs.md

 8. Once you have verified that the program succeeded in both 6 and 7, go ahead and save it in `Code/` as `cmd_tsv_select_columns.py`, to remind you that this one uses the ComManD line.
 Congratulations on making your own program using Grimoire!

-9. BONUS: Write down any refinement that you made to your Grimoire prompt to make your code successful.
-You can use such tricks in future prompts to get to your desired solution more easily.
+9. BONUS: Write down any refinements that you needed to make to your Grimoire prompt before the code it generated ran correctly and satisfied all of the features, and functionalities listed in the program requirements.
+You can use such tricks in future prompts to obtain your desired solution more easily.
-    * What problems or error-condition should you tell Grimoire to look out for in the future?
+    * What problems or error-conditions should you tell Grimoire to look out for in the future?
     (HINT: you might want to check for missing or invalid arguments, nonexistent data-files, etc.)
     * Were any of your instructions confusing to Grimoire?
     * Did any of your instructions made the pseudocode more understandable?